If you are new to jPlayer, check out the Quick Start Guide.

 After an essential format has been supplied, additional counterpart formats may be supplied to increase cross-browser support of the HTML5 solution.

-See the jPlayer({"supplied": "formats"}) option for more details.
+See the jPlayer({"supplied": "formats"})

 One of the following audio formats must be supplied: